Marcokorcak/Cross-Site-Request-Forgery-CSRF/README.md

 </br>

-Ans: The image above is the GET request that was sent when Alice visited the website.
+The image above is the GET request that was sent when Alice visited the website.
 That

 webpage forged a GET request with the specific user id for Samy, 59.
 Samy’s user id was gotten